Howland Community Open

 The annual Jim and Ruth Howland Community Open is an opportunity for everyone in the community* to exhibit artwork at The Arts Center.
 TAC welcomes artists of all ages and experience levels, especially those just starting their creative practice, to bring one (1) original work of art to display.
-All visual arts media will be accepted within the size and weight restrictions listed.
+Thank you artists for an amazing 2023 exhibit.

 Artwork Pick Up: Saturday, March 18, 12-5 PM.
 Pick up you artwork and/or any art purchases.
 You may pick up for others if artist notifies The Arts Center in advance.